Global well-posedness and exponential decay of 2D nonhomogeneous Navier-Stokes and magnetohydrodynamic equations with density-dependent viscosity and vacuum: Introduction

 Let's turn our attention to the study of nonhomogeneous magnetohydrodynamic equations with variable viscosity coefficient.
 On one hand, in the absence of vacuum, Abidi and Paicu \cite{AP2008} obtained the global wellposedness of strong solutions to the 3D Cauchy problem in the critical Besov space under the assumptions that the initial velocity and magnetic field are small enough and the initial density $\rho_0$ approaches a positive constant.
 Sokrani \cite{S2020} proved global existence of strong solutions when the initial data are small in some Sobolev spaces (see also related work \cite{SY2016}), which generalized the result for nonhomogeneous Navier-Stokes equations with variable viscosity obtained by Abidi and Zhang \cite{AZ20152}.
 On the other hand, for the initial density allowing vacuum states, under the compatibility condition

 Li \cite{L2018} showed global-in-time unique strong solution with density-dependent viscosity and resistivity coefficients to the 3D case under the condition that $\|\nabla\mathbf{u}_0\|_{L^2}+\|\nabla\mathbf{b}_0\|_{L^2}$ is small enough.
 This result was later improved by Liu \cite{L2019} without using \eqref{LHY} provided that $\|\rho_0\|_{L^\infty}+\|\mathbf{b}_0\|_{L^3}$ is suitably small (see related work \cite{L20212} for 2D case).
 Very recently, Zhang \cite{Z2020} investigated the global existence and large time asymptotic behavior of strong solutions to the 3D Cauchy problem provided that the initial velocity and magnetic field are suitable small in the $\dot{H}^\beta$-norm for some $\beta\in(\frac12,1]$.
-There are some other interesting results on the nonhomogeneous magnetohydrodynamic equations with constant viscosity, please refer to \cite{HW2013,G2014,Z2021,LXZ2017} and references therein.

 As pointed out in \cite{HLL2021,Z2015}, the strong interaction between density and velocity will bring some serious difficulties in the mathematical study of global theory for the case of density-dependent viscosity, and the methods used for the case of constant viscosity cannot be applied directly.
 In the present paper, we aim at investigating the global existence and exponential decay of strong solutions to the problem \eqref{1.1}--\eqref{1.3} without using the compatibility condition \eqref{LHY} via time weighted techniques.